kytos/kytos/docs/developer/creating_a_napp.rst

     ...
   }

 Now, you have to install this Meta-NApp with the same command that was used to install a common NApp.
+Remember you have to publish it before installing, following the `How to upload your NApp in the NApps repository` section above.
+Then, you can install it using the ``kytos`` command line from the ``kytos-utils`` package:

 .. code-block:: shell

-  $ kytos napps install username/meta_napp_name
+  $ kytos napps install <username>/<meta_napp_name>
-  INFO    NApp username/meta_napp_name:
+  INFO    NApp <username>/<meta_napp_name>:
-  INFO      Searching local NApp...
+  INFO      Downloading from NApps Server...
-  INFO      Found and installed.
+  INFO      Downloaded and installed.
   INFO      Enabling...
-  INFO  NApp enabled: username/meta_napp_name
+  INFO  NApp enabled: <username>/<meta_napp_name>
   INFO      Enabled.
   INFO  Installing Dependencies:
   INFO    NApp kytos/of_core:
-  INFO      Searching local NApp...
-  INFO      Not found.
-Downloading from NApps Server...
+  INFO      Downloading from NApps Server...
   INFO      Downloaded and installed.
   INFO      Enabling...
   INFO  NApp enabled: kytos/of_core
   INFO      Enabled.

 Finally, the Meta-Napp and its dependencies were installed.
 The Meta-Napp supports the same commands as a common Napp.

 .. code-block:: shell